Impact of Pesticides on Pollinators and Integrated Pest Management Strategies

 • Essential Oils: An important component of many natural insect repellents intended for bodily use, eucalyptus oil is also an effective method of keeping harmful bugs away from your garden.
 Strong, pungent smells are what works here.
 Other essential oils to use include orange, peppermint, and rosemary.
 Sprinkle a few drops around the area, or add them to a spray bottle full of water, and apply directly to your plants.

-If lawn-care chemicals are unavoidable, there are ways to minimize their negative impact.
+If pesticides are unavoidable, there are ways to minimize their negative impact.

 The EPA classifies the acute toxicity of pesticides into three categories: “highly toxic,” “moderately toxic,” and “practically non-toxic” based on their LD50 values.
 The term LD50 refers to an estimate of the amount of poison that will be a lethal dose to 50% of animals of a particular species.
 Choose the pesticides with the lowest toxicity rating if you must use them.